-The Civil War Round Table has undertaken a campaign to secure construction by 1961 of the Fort Memorial Drive, encircling the Nation's Capitol and making the remains of the old Civil War Forts accessible.
-I strongly urge that appropriate resolutions be passed by this Encampment expressing our hearty approval and backing of this project as a Memorial to those who took part in that great contest.
-This should include direction for our representatives to favor, before the appropriate committees of Congress, any legislation necessary to make the project effective.
+The Civil War Round Table has undertaken a campaign to secure construction by 1961 of the Fort Memorial Drive, encircling the Nati-Capitol and making the remains of the old Civil War Forts accessible. strongly urge that appropriate resolutions be passed by this Encampa expressing our hearty approval and backing of this project as a Mernet to those who took part in that great contest.
+This should include dir tion for our representatives to favor, before the appropriate commit Congress, any legislation necessary to make the project effective.

-It may be noted that, in his non-partisan address of acceptance of the medal, Dr. Freeman's main point was that the leaders on both sides were great because of their high character.
+It may be noted that, in his non-partisan address of acceptance the medal, Dr. Freeman's main point was that the leaders on both s great because of their high character.

-Finally, the following may be mentioned among my activities of interest to our Order but not directly pertaining thereto: An address on the significance and importance of Memorial Day at a churchmen's breakfast group, May 24th; participation in a broadcast from the Library of Congress relative to the new one-volume edition of General Grant's Personal Memoirs, March 26th; participation in ceremony of opening the Grant
+Finally, the following may be mentioned among my activities of interest to our Order but not directly pertaining thereto: An address on the significance and importance of Memorial Day at a churching group, May 24th; participation in a broadcast from the Linear Persona relative to the new one-volume edition of General Compress Memoirs, March 26th; participation in ceremony open the

-Leather Store at Galena, Illinois, April 26th; Memorial Service for those Leather Store at Galena, Infliois, April 20th; Memorial Service for those lost at sea, organized by the United Spanish War Veterans and their Auxiliary on May 24th; address at opening of the exhibit of Brady Civil War Photographs to commemorate President Lincoln's stop-over on his way war at Happyer Linction.
-Page May 20th War Photograph And Hanover Junction, Pa., May 29th.
+Leather Store at Galena, Illinois, April 26th; Memorial Service for those Leather Store at Gatena, filmois, April 20th; Memorial Service for those lost at sea, organized by the United Spanish War Veterans and their lost at sea, organized by the United Spanish War Veterans and their dusiliary on May 24th; address at opening of the exhibit of Brady Civil War photograph to commemorate President Lincoln's stop-over on his way War undergraph to hanver lunction.
+Ba Men 20th War Photographic to commendate Tresident Lincoln's to Gettysburg at Hanover Junction, Pa., May 29th.